-Self-publishing is a booming space to be in: people want digital books more than ever before.
+Self-publishing is a booming space to be in as people want digital books more than ever before.
 To meet readers who drastically shifted to online, you have to promote your book online.
-Learn which book marketing services and book marketing ideas you should be aware of!
+After you write a book and publish, it's all about knowing which book marketing services and tactics to add to your gig.
+Here's what to know:

 1. Plan Marketing Strategy

 Before spending any money or energy on promotions, create a book marketing plan first.
 This will ensure you roadmap to get your audience buying your book, whether you plan for book launches or selling existing work.
 Your blueprint should include information like who your reader is, where to find your reader, and how big your budget is.

 Research competitors to get a better understanding of your market.
 Search for successful books and published authors in your genre.
 Look at their cover designs, ratings, reviews, and store rankings.
 Analyze what they did for promotions.

 After having the basics down, put thought into your author branding.
 This is how you’ll express yourself as an author.
 Write up your values, tone, and online persona.
 Authenticity is key.